flatlanderone/flatlander-releases/README.md

 # flatlander-releases
-All releases for published 7 Days to Die Mods
+All pulic releases of my published 7 Days to Die Mods.

+All the mods on Nexus Mods: https://next.nexusmods.com/profile/flatlanderone/mods?gameId=1059